 07 of 12

-This year, the resort’s slope-maintenance team has created the ‘Ski Flux’ system, giving skiers real-time information about how busy the runs are.
+The skiing is endless here, with the resort well located in the Three Valleys ski area.
+Recently the resort’s slope-maintenance team created the "Ski Flux" system, giving skiers real-time information about how busy the runs are.

 08 of 12